Succu8/telegram-bot-js/README.md

 # telegram-bot-js

+## Description:

-link to tg bot: t.me/CompanyFinancialDataBot to start the bot, type in the command line: npm run start
+# 1) Link to tg bot: t.me/CompanyFinancialDataBot

+# 2) To start the bot, type in the command line: npm run start